 Inn at Spanish Head – Nestled in front of this resort’s gorgeous ocean view, these tide pools are easy to find.
 Park at the 35th Street beach access and walk south until you reach the rocky formations in front of the hotel.

-Mussels and barnacles thrive in the intertidal zones and in Lincoln City’s tide pools—and mussels can be harvested for dinnertime.
+Mussels thrive in the intertidal zones around Lincoln City’s tide pools—and mussels can be harvested for dinnertime.
 Mussels have a long, tapered dark blue to black shell.
 The vivid, orange flesh of the mussel is edible and a prized delicacy in many parts of the world.
 You’re allowed to harvest mussels but only with a license, which can be purchased from Oregon Department of Fish and Wildlife (ODFW) and at the following locations in Lincoln City:

 Eleanor’s Undertow – 869 SW 51st St, 541-996-3800